-Siren 88 is located within an area that is subject to coastal environment overlay in the PDP.
-The combined height of the structures exceeds the maximum height; however, it complies with the permitted standard GFA standards for buildings in the Coastal Residential Area.
+Siren 104 is located within an area that is subject to Coastal Environment overlay in the PDP.
+The combined height of the structures exceeds the maximum height; however, it complies with the permitted standard GFA standards for buildings in the Coastal Residential Zone.

-While the proposed siren infrastructure does not have a measurable GFA, the structure will exceed height limits within the coastal environment with the potential for generating adverse effects on the visual amenity and natural character values of the wider environment.
-The combined height of the structure will be approximately 9.1m however, when taking into account the dimensions of the siren, which is the largest component of the infrastructure, the effect on the wider environment is considered to be relatively modest.
-The structure will be visible; however, it is considered to be consistent with the overall built form of the wider environment and comparable to other critical infrastructure such as overhead powerlines or telecommunication infrastructure.
+While the proposed siren infrastructure does not have a measurable GFA, the structures will exceed height limits within these coastal environments with the potential for generating adverse effects on the visual amenity and natural character values of the wider environment.
+The combined heights of the structures will be approximately 9.1m however, when taking into account their dimensions of the sirens which are the largest component of the infrastructure, the effects on the wider environment are considered to be relatively modest.
+The structures will be visible; however, they are considered to be consistent with the overall built form of the wider environment and comparable to other critical infrastructure such as overhead powerlines or telecommunication infrastructure.